freemarker/fmpp/README.txt

 FMPP is a general-purpose text file preprocessing tool that uses FreeMarker templates.
 It process entire directories recursively.
 It can be used for generating complete static websites, source code, configuration files, etc.
-It can insert data from sources like CSV and XML into the generated files.
+It can insert data from sources like CSV, XML, and JSON into the generated files.
 You can add new kind of data sources in Java.

 FMPP can be used with UN*X-style command-line interface, or as Ant task, or can be embedded into your application using its Java API.